-At the Library you can access the internet, computers and affordable printing.
+At the Library you can access the internet, computers and affordable printing, even if you don't have a library card.
 You can also build your technology skills using classes, online programs or one-on-one assistance.

 Internet, Public Computers and Printing